HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/spec.md

 This IG leverages the [Subscriptions Backport IG]({{site.data.fhir.ver.subscriptionsIg}}/index.html) defined by HL7 Infrastructure WG for automating reporting workflows using subscriptions.

-##### Bulk Data Access IG Usage
+##### SMART App Launch IG Usage

-This IG leverages the [BulkData Access IG]({{site.data.fhir.ver.buldataIg}}/index.html) defined by HL7 Infrastructure WG for enabling authentication and authorization between various actors involved in the workflows.
-The Bulk Data IG is being referenced to use the Substitutable Medical Applications, Reusable Technologies (SMART) on FHIR Backend Services Authorization requirements only.
-The Bulk Data operations related to exporting data for a cohort (Group) or a patient or system level export is not used for this IG.
+This IG leverages the [SMART App Launch IG]({{site.data.fhir.ver.smartapplaunch}}/index.html) defined by HL7 Infrastructure WG for enabling authentication and authorization between various actors involved in the workflows.
+This IG leverages Substitutable Medical Applications, Reusable Technologies (SMART) on FHIR Backend Services Authorization requirements.

 #### Implementation Requirements

-##### SMART on FHIR Backend Services Authorization Requirements from the Bulk Data Access IG
+##### SMART on FHIR Backend Services Authorization Requirements from the SMART App Launch IG

-This section outlines how the SMART on FHIR Backend Services Authorization (from the Bulk Data Access IG) will be used by the Health Care Surveys Content IG.
+This section outlines how the SMART on FHIR Backend Services Authorization will be used by the Health Care Surveys Content IG.

 * The system actors namely Data Source, HDEA and the NCHS Data Store are required to use the SMART on FHIR Backend Services Authorization mechanisms as outlined below for the following interactions: